 DIET

 Leach’s Storm Petrels feed on the wings, pattering, dipping or surface seizing their preys.
-They feed mostly upon fish, planktonic crustaceans and squids.
+They feed mostly on small fish, planktonic crustaceans and squids.

 REPRODUCTION